 Social service remains one of the most underfunded, misunderstood, and underappreciated fields of work.
 In order to strengthen the workforce and improve the lives of children and families, greater planning, development and support is needed to this frontline workforce.
-The Alliance has developed a Global Advocacy Toolkit and Call to Action, both as resources for advocating to governments and decision-makers for actions to strengthen this workforce.
-This interest group will discuss how to support the workforce in being more vocal and sharing a common global message to advocate for this workforce.

 Description and Overview